-PPD alumni represent a diverse group of professionals, holding positions in both the private and public sector and bridging the gap between practice and academics.
-UC Irvine MURP alumni have built a strong reputation among employers throughout Southern California in fields that include transportation, housing, community development, environmental planning, land-use planning and other areas.
-PPD doctoral students pursue careers in academia, business, government, and research institutions.
-PPD grad students have taken tenure-track jobs at highly-regarded research universities and have interned for organizations that include the World Bank, the Orange County Business Council, the Public Policy Institute of California, and the University of California UC-DC program in Washington, D.C.
+PP&D alumni represent a diverse group of professionals, holding positions in both the private and public sector and bridging the gap between practice and academics.
+MURP alumni have built a strong reputation among employers throughout Southern California in fields that include transportation, housing, community development, environmental planning, land-use planning and other areas.
+PP&D doctoral students pursue careers in academia, business, government, and research institutions.
+PP&D graduate students have taken tenure-track jobs at highly-regarded research universities and have interned for organizations that include the World Bank, the Orange County Business Council, the Public Policy Institute of California, and the University of California UC-DC program in Washington, D.C.

 Connecting with Alumni

 The Career Center offers a networking tool through their website.
 Current students may sign in to get a listing of alumni and their interests; they are available for informational interviews and mentoring.
 The MURP Alumni Council seeks to promote mutually beneficial collaborations between the MURP alumni, students, and program.
 Activities include a mentorship program and social events, often planned in partnership with the Urban Planning Student Association.

 Hilary Nixon is an Assistant Professor in the Department of Urban & Regional Planning at San Jose State University.
 "The faculty, staff, and students at UCI's Planning, Policy, and Design Department are unsurpassed.
 The level of support, encouragement, and mentoring I received while a student in the department allowed me to develop intellectually and professionally to a level that far exceeded my expectations."